Zuna0hu/Leetcode/Math-Geometry/412_fizz_buzz.md

 ### Step 2: Plan

-Does your program have an interface?
-What will it look like?
-Our FizzBuzz solution will be a browser console program, so we don’t need an interface.
-The only user interaction will be allowing users to enter a number.

 - **Sketch User Interface**: Does your program have a user interface, what will it look like and what functionality will it have? **Our FizzBuzz solution will be a browser console program, so we don’t need an interface.
 The only user interaction will be allowing users to enter a number.**

-- **Inputs**: What inputs your program has and the source of those inputs. **The user will enter a number from a prompt (popup box).**
+- **Inputs**: What inputs your program has and the source of those inputs. **The user will enter a number from the input of function.**

 - **Output**: What are the desired outputs? **The desired output is a list of numbers from 1 to the number the user entered.
 But each number that is divisible by 3 will output Fizz, each number that is divisible by 5 will output Buzz and each number that is divisible by both 3 and 5 will output FizzBuzz.**